 \begin{question} Let $(W,\lambda)$ be a Liouville domain which has the homotopy type of a half-dimensional CW-complex.
 Must $\lambda$ admit a Liouville homotopy to a Weinstein structure? \end{question}

 Wrapped up in this question are very delicate dynamical considerations.
-In the absence of a Lyapunov function, there is very limited control over the dynamics of a Liouville vector field $X_\lambda$, and thus the problem of homotoping $X_\lambda$ into a vector field with severely restricted dynamical properties --- all while maintaining the vector field's status as Liouville --- seems to be enormously difficult.
+In the absence of a Lyapunov function, there is very limited control over $X_\lambda$ and thus the problem of homotoping $X_\lambda$ into a vector field with severely restricted dynamical properties --- all while maintaining the vector field's status as Liouville --- seems to be enormously difficult.
 The overarching goal of this paper is to better understand the extent to which wild Liouville vector fields may be tamed, provided their underlying domains have sufficiently simple topology.